Government income sources

 Canada and Quebec pension plans

 Canada and Quebec pension plans (CPP/QPP) are government pension plans designed to provide necessities in retirement such as food, shelter and clothing.
-They’re intended to replace roughly 25 per cent of your pre-retirement earnings and only up to a monthly maximum.

 To have more than those basics in your retirement years, it’s important to have other savings, such as personal investments, or a workplace plan, which could be a pension plan, group retirement plan or group savings plan.

 Calculating the exact amount you’ll receive from the CPP/QPP varies from person to person.
 To determine the amount you’re eligible to receive, contact Service Canada at 1-800-277-9914; residents of Quebec can call the Retraite Québec at 1-800-463-5185.

 The amount of your monthly payment depends on several factors, including: